How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 - You can pocket and cover the Queen if you have already pocketed at least one piece of your color.

 - If you pocket the Queen before pocketing your color first, your turn continues.
 But you must sink one of your carrom men before covering the Queen.
 If you cannot pocket your color piece at the end of the turn then the Queen is returned to the center by the opponent.
-Now that you have learnt the basic carrom game rules, let us move on to how to win the carrom game.
+Now that you have learned the basic carrom game rules, let us move on to how to win the carrom game.

 Interested to play Carrom, GetMega is a platform where you can play carrom with your friends and family.
 Download the app now!